Descent (video game): Cancelled ports

 A Sega 32X version of Descent was planned as the first console version, but it was never released.
 A 3DO Interactive Multiplayer version was showcased at E3 1995 and slated to be published by Interplay, but never came to fruition for unknown reasons.
 Likewise, a Panasonic M2 version was also announced but never released due to the system's cancellation.
 A planned Sega Saturn version was cancelled because the programmers found that a straight port of the PlayStation version was not possible, and they did not think it would be worth their while to do a more elaborate port for the Saturn.
 Interplay had plans dating to mid-1996 to port Descent to Nintendo 64 under the name Ultra Descent.
 The port was delayed before it was eventually cancelled in 1998 in favor of Descent 3, with Parallax's Jim Boone explaining that it never reached the design phase in development.
-In April 2010, Interplay announced a WiiWare version of Descent for release in that year's holiday season.
-It never was released.
+In April 2010, Interplay partnered with independent developer G1M2 to release a WiiWare version for Fall 2010.
+It would have featured enhanced textures and a variety of controls, including motion controls of a Wii Remote and Nunchuk with a MotionPlus accessory and possibly a Wii Balance Board.
+The deadline was missed, and the last time the developer publicly provided an update on its progress was in a response to a news inquiry in 2011, assuring that the project was still underway, before it was ultimately quietly abandoned.